cauterize-tools/cauterize/README.md

 up when reading this document.
 Cauterize has some odd restrictions, but they are conscious decisions.
 If you have a question

-## What's up with the weird UTF built-in types?
+## Why isn't there a string type?

-Good question: we could have the schema definition force code generators to validate their UTF data.
-We could even have included a native string type in the native schema types.
-We didn't do this precisely because of the load it puts on code generation.
-It's unreasonable to expect that small embedded systems should validate UTF data.
+TODO: Answer this well.
+Strings are weird.

 If your schema needs a string type, consider defining your own like this:

 ```
 (schema string_example 1.0.0
-  (vector utf8str8k cu8 8192))
+  (vector utf8str8k u8 8192))
 ```

-This is a vector of `cu8` values.
-While this isn't forced to be UTF8 data, it is likely a valid assumption that it should be.
-Code generators for different targets are free to validate this data on their own OR have the programs that use the generated code do the validation.
+This is a vector of `u8` values.
+Its string encoding isn't checked, but it's likely safe to assume that it should be valid UTF8 data based on the name.

 ## Why don't unions support multiple types per alternative?